 Juul, who is Norway’s U.N. ambassador, had a lead role in the 1990s Oslo Accords, which formed the basis for talks between the Israelis and the Palestinians.
 Her role and that of her husband, Terje Rød-Larsen, another Norwegian diplomatic powerhouse and veteran U.N. official, were fleshed out in J. T. Rogers’ Broadway play “Oslo” about the pursuit of international peace.

-She also served as top Norwegian diplomat to Israel and the U.K. and has been a formidable insider around the U.N.’s New York headquarters for 15 years, including her service as one of four ECOSOC vice presidents.
+She also served as the top Norwegian diplomat to Israel and the U.K. and has been a formidable insider around the U.N.’s New York headquarters for 15 years, including her previous service as one of four ECOSOC vice presidents.